czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 +++
 When I first started writing I was always stuck on what to research.
 So I would read other blog posts and write the information in my own words.
 I am not saying that you can’t use other articles to inform your writing.

-But don’t make this the one and only way of finding information.
-Using various methods ensures that your writing isn’t just a copy of someone else’s.
+But don’t make this the only way you find information.
+Using various methods ensures that your writing is unique.

-If you didn’t know already Google penalizes you if your content is a replica of someone else’s, google notes it as irrelevant to what the searcher has searched for.
+If you didn’t know Google penalizes you if your content is a replica of someone else’s.

-So ranks your content low in its search engine.
 Google wants to solve the user’s problem efficiently and doesn’t want several copies of the same thing in its database.

 ### **Do copywriters do research?**